MicrosoftDocs/memdocs/memdocs/intune/protect/software-updates-guide-ios-ipados.md

 - If devices are configured with a PIN, then to start the software update, you must enter the PIN.
 Entering the PIN typically isn't an issue for information worker 1:1 devices.

-  When planning for updates on kiosks, factory floor or userless scenarios, you may need to adjust your processes to accomodate for the PIN behavior.
+  When planning for updates on kiosks, factory floor or userless scenarios, you may need to adjust your processes to accommodate for the PIN behavior.

 ### ✔️ Use the built-in settings